ManiDhakal/ManiDhakal.github.io/_pages/about.md

 author_profile: true
 ---

 Welcome!
-I am **Mani Dhakal**, a Ph.D. candidate in the [Department of Mathematics at the University of North Texas](https://math.unt.edu/) undet a supervision of [Dr. Rajeev K. Azad](https://scholars.unt.edu/en/persons/rajeev-azad).
-Currently, I am focusing on developing various mathematical models ranging from extension of *SIR* to advance agent base models.
-My developed models are particularly focused on co-infection dynamics in humans.
-I apply various mathematical and computational concepts in deciphering the intericate dynamics resulting from co-occurence of multiple viruses.
+I am Mani Dhakal, an Assistant Professor in the Department of Mathematics at Texas Lutheran University in Seguin, TX.
+I earned my Ph.D. in Mathematics from the University of North Texas under the supervision of Dr. Rajeev K. Azad.

-Further, I have also made myself familiar with skills like integrating genomic and epidemiological data to enhance outbreak analysis, and  use of *arcGIS Pro* to understanding the spatio-temporal dynamics of various infectious diseases.
+My research focuses on mathematical biosciences, specifically developing compartmental ordinary differential equation (ODE) models and agent-based models to understand multi-pathogen co-infection and co-epidemic dynamics in human populations.
+I integrate mathematical techniques, computational tools, and epidemiological data to decipher the complex interactions resulting from co-occurring respiratory pathogens.
 Following are my core competencies:

 * **Infectious Disease Modeling:** Familiar with compartmental models (e.g., SEAIHR, SEIR) for studying single and multi-pathogen interactions, including co-infections such as COVID-19, influenza, and MRSA.